You are here

 • Being digital is a collection of short, easy-to-follow activities on finding, using and creating information online.
 It aims to support the development of digital literacy skills and complements the Digital and information literacy framework.
 In 2013 Being digital won the Credo Reference Digital Award for information literacy.
 In 2014, Being digital won an OU Teaching Award for Excellence in developing students' academic and learning skills.

 • DiSC (Digital Skills and Capabilities) is a groundbreaking OU-wide initiative to ensure a fully 'digitally capable' university.
 Working with OU stakeholders and experts in the HE sector, DiSC will develop a range of resources and approaches to grow the digital capabilities of OU staff, tutors and students using new and innovative methods.
 Building on existing tools and frameworks, digital skills and capabilities practice will be embedded within business as usual activity.
-For more information contact Jo Parker, Project Lead at DiSC@open.ac.uk.
+More information on the Digital Capabilities page on the Library intranet or contact Jo Parker, Project Lead at DiSC@open.ac.uk.

 • Help and Support pages on the Library website provide a selection of user guides.